gamesbook/protograf/docs/source/commands.rst

 This list provides an alphabetic summary of all the :ref:`commands <command-concept>` specific to **protograf**.

-It is not intended to be used for learning, but is just a handy cross-reference to the detailed information for that command.
+This list is not intended to be used for learning, but just provides a handy cross-reference to the detailed information for that command.

 ..
 HINT::

-  :doc:`protograf <index>` is a small, specialised tool; but its part of a much greater Python language "ecosystem", and commands and tools from the :doc:`Python language <python_commands>` |dash| or other `Python packages <https://pypi.org>`_  |dash| can be used to further enhance your own script.
+  :doc:`protograf <index>` is a small, specialised tool; but its part of a much greater Python language "ecosystem", and so commands and tools from the :doc:`Python language <python_commands>` |dash| or other `Python packages <https://pypi.org>`_  |dash| can be used to further enhance your own script.